FastFilter/FilterPassword/README.md

 The typical approach to this problem is to apply a Bloom filters.
 We test here a binary fuse filter.
 The goal is for the filter to use very little memory.

+Note: This software project is a demonstration.
+If you wish to use this software in your own projects, the corresponding software library is the [Header-only Xor and Binary Fuse Filter library](https://github.com/FastFilter/xor_singleheader/).

 ## Requirement